 Miles without Stiles

-If you are walking as a mixed group, it is still possible to enjoy Latrigg Fell.
-See the Lake District National Park website for Latrigg Fell without the stiles.
+If you are walking as a mixed group, it is still possible to enjoy Latrigg Fell Lake District Walk as it is one of the Miles without Stiles walks.